Digital Marketing September 06, 2018

 According to the Buddhist master, relaxing is deeply important towards achieving happiness.
 “Relax,” he says, a word which he must have repeated at least twenty-five times throughout his talk.
 Relaxation should come naturally and is something that everybody knows how to do.
 The key is doing nothing at all, merely sit down in a pleasing posture while blocking out all external stimuli, and breathe.

-Tulku believes that similarly to emotions such as anger and love, relaxation, or in better words, meditation is something we should do naturally.
+Tulku believes that similarly to emotions such as anger and love, relaxation, or in better words, meditation is something that we should do naturally.
 But, “nobody relax because so cheap,” he exclaimed with a grin, implying that Westerners only like expensive things.
 To which the crowd starts laughing.

 Last life, last chance

-Besides meditation, there are two important lessons to be learnt from his talk.
+Besides meditation, there are two important lessons to be learned from his talk.
 First of all, he feels that Westerners do not believe in the afterlife and therefore, they have a “one and only chance” mentality.
 That is, we have to achieve our dreams in this life.
 As a Buddhist, Tulku believes in several lives, which leads him, and many other Buddhists, to have a more relaxed – and thus happy – approach to life.

 He quickly followed up with his second lesson which he gives with a wink.
 His advice is: “You do not want happy?
 Please do not forget to change others.”
 Assuming that the average person wants to be happy, his advice is exactly the opposite.
 From this, he means that one of the main reasons that we are not happy is the fact that we continuously try to change other people.
-To emphasise his point, he says that cows are often happier than we are; simply because they do not know how to change each other.
+To emphasize his point, he says that cows are often happier than we are; simply because they do not know how to change each other.
 Therefore, from his talk, we should stop trying to change others as this leads to unhappiness.
 Changing yourself, on the other hand, gives you freedom.
 That is your wisdom.
 Your strength.